Rank better and earn more

 Form and Function

-Like a typical SEO website, teliad.com was filled with text.
-The website looked pretty standard with the logo on the top left, main navigation on the top, news on the right column and a standard footer.
+Like a typical SEO website, advice teliad.com was filled with text.
+The website looked pretty standard with the logo on the top left, recipe main navigation on the top, medical news on the right column and a standard footer.
 The layout was pretty consistent across all the pages.
 The navigation was two tier but I found the second tier hard to spot though – they only appear if you click on the main menu..
 Perhaps showing the second level menu on mouseover might make them more obvious.

 The homepage message was clear – Rank Better and Earn More.
 The “register free of charge” button below the top menu was also obvious even though I thought it could be more obvious (bigger button?).
 Beside the button was the text – “seo analyses”, “link building service” and “ranking check”.
 I was not sure if these text were meant to constitute a process.
 If they were, maybe having some arrows to show a process?
 If they were not, then I felt they looked quite redundant.
 From the menu and homepage, it looked like the site wanted to convey three messages: marketplace, link building service and ranking check.